Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Razor-sharp blades of hardened magic whirl through the air in a radius 2 *(3m)* sphere centered on you.
 A creature other than you that starts its turn in the area, or that enters it for the first time on a turn, must succeed on a DEX Save or take 4d10 Slashing damage.
 On a successful save, the creature takes half as much damage.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or above, the Slashing damage increases by 1d10 for each slot level above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or above, the Slashing damage increases by 1d10 for each slot level above 4.
 - **Classes**: Artificer, Paladin
 *(Source: CS)*